Torse

 The torse is blazoned as part of the crest.
-For example, the Coat of Arms of Canada is blazoned "On a wreath of the colours Argent and Gules, a lion passant guardant Or imperially crowned proper and holding in the dexter paw a maple leaf Gules."
+For example, the crest of the coat of arms of Canada is blazoned "On a wreath of the colours Argent and Gules, a lion passant guardant Or imperially crowned proper and holding in the dexter paw a maple leaf Gules."
 The tinctures of the torse are generally not mentioned in the blazon, as they are assumed to be of the principal metal and colour in the shield.
 Like the mantling, the torse must always be of a metal and a colour; usually the torse and the mantling have the same tinctures.
 In British heraldry, the torse is generally shown with six twists of material, alternately metal and colour.

 The abstracted torse is a modern development in which the twisted cloth of the torse appears as a solid, straight bar or pole, of twisted colors.
 This later development is due a design simplification of the blazoned torse.